THOUGH I WAS BLIND, NOW I SEE (Part 2)

 By believing, confessing and surrendering to Jesus Christ as your personal Lord and Saviour!

-Welcome Jesus Christ – the true Light into your life today and you will never again walk in darkness.
+Welcome Jesus Christ (the true Light) into your life today and you will never again abide and walk in darkness.